A Philosophical Debate With Tangible Rewards

 The Climbing Sequence

-Finding the route: On the left side of the room, look for climbing surfaces.
-The game helpfully marks these with yellow coloring—a visual language indicating “you can climb this.”
+Finding the route: On the left side of the room, look for two platforms marked with yellow cloth on top—the game’s visual language for climbable surfaces.

-1. Approach the left wall of the large room
+- Approach the left side of the room

 Claiming ‘Conflict and Deescalation Theory’